2019 marks the 13th season that Turco has been at the helm of the Greyhounds Fastpitch softball program.

 Coach Nelson has polished his coaching skills on the summer circuit coaching teams in both the East Cobb Baseball program and the 6-4-3 baseball program.
 In 2001, Coach Nelson assisted the 15u East Cobb Astros in winning the AAU national championship while coaching under highly successful former Lassiter head softball coach Scott Kelly.
 Currently, Mike serves as a coach for the 6-4-3 Jaguars baseball team.

-Lampert was instrumental in assisting the JV team to a record breaking 12 win season in 2018 which bested her inaugural record breaking season in 2017 of 12 wins.
+Lampert was instrumental in leading the JV team to a record breaking 12 win season in 2018 which bested her inaugural record breaking season in 2017 of 12 wins.
 Lamperts back to back record breaking seasons as head coach come after assisting the JV Hounds to back to back 10 win seasons in 2015 and 2016.
-Lampert was very helpful in assisting the varsity team to the playoffs in 2015 and 2016 and she was instrumental in the Greyhounds Final 4 run this past season.
-The 2016 season continues a streak of 7 straight state playoff appearances started by Lampert's senior class at Pope back in 2010.
+Lampert was very helpful in assisting the varsity team to the playoffs in 2015, 2016, and 2017 and has been very instrumental in the Greyhounds past 2 trips to Columbus.
+The 2017 season continues a streak of 8 straight state playoff appearances started by Lampert's senior class at Pope back in 2010.

 After graduating from Pope, Natalie continued her playing career for coach Jamie Grodecki at Georgia College and State University in Milledgeville Georgia.
 At GCSU, Natalie was part of the winningest team in school history as the 2013 team posted a then school record 37 wins.
 Natalie brings a wealth of experience to the Greyhounds after having played in 85 college games and playing an important role in the GCSU outfield where Natalie made only 1 career error during her college tenure.
 Twice Natalie posted a perfect 1.000 fielding percentage in the OF (2012, 2014).
 Natalie was a also a force on the bases for GCSU posting a career 83% success rate in stolen bases while scoring 43 career runs.

 Jennifer Miller is a 2007 graduate of Pope High School who returns to her alma mater for her 8th season with Pope Fastpitch.
 Coach Miller serves primarily as varsity assistant with the Pope staff specifically filling the role of being the program's pitching coach.